Newspaper riddle: Famous uses

+The joke is used as the opening lines of the 1988 song "Newspaper Mama" by Australian children's musician Peter Combe.

 In 2009, Jason Jones pitched this riddle to Bill Keller, the editor of The New York Times, giving the answer: "Your balance sheet".

 Jimmy Kimmel at the 2012 White House Correspondent's Dinner did this joke and replied: "Nothing anymore", in an allusion to the death of print news.